wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'An Old-One is sealed below',
     'The body of an ancient dragon is being experimented upon in', 'A forbidden stone tower stands in',
+    'A crater has replaced',
+    'Steaming chimneys have been built in',
+    'Aquamarine crystals grow in',
+    'Gravel has drowned',
   ];

  gen_data['magicalhazard'] = [